paulstrobel/algorithms-and-data-structures/README.md

-### Exercises of algorithms and data structures in Python 3.x
+### Own exercises of algorithms and data structures in Python 3.x